William Mortensen: Career

 Recent years have brought praise for Mortensen's development of manipulation techniques and a renewed interest in his work.
-In 2013, one of Mortenson's students, portrait photographer Robert Balcomb, published a book—Me and Mortensen—about his time studying with Mortensen in Laguna Beach.
+In 2013, one of Mortensen's students, portrait photographer Robert Balcomb, published a book—Me and Mortensen—about his time studying with Mortensen in Laguna Beach.

 He wrote nine books about technique in photography in conjunction with George Dunham.

 Mortensen was awarded the Hood medal from the Royal Photographic Society in 1949.

+Works

-BibliographyIn order of original publication date except where noted.
+In order of original publication date except where noted.
+Mortensen's name is omitted when he was the sole author.